dfarquharson/grascii/README.md

 If/when something actually useful falls out, that'll be cool.
 Until then, this is a fruitful place to experiment with Scala while trying to do something "real", but placing more emphasis on the "experiment" than the "real", if that makes sense.
 Enter at your own risk!

+## The Interesting Parts
+- Most of the juicy experiments live here: https://github.com/dfarquharson/grascii/blob/stable/src/test/scala/io/dfarquharson/FunctionPlaygroundTest.scala

 ## Examples